-One of the first and most essential steps towards hiring a qualified, certified nursing assistant (CNA) therapist is creating a suitable instructive job description to attract the right applicants.
+One of the first and most essential steps toward hiring a qualified, certified nursing assistant (CNA) therapist is creating a suitable instructive job description to attract the right applicants.
 To make this easier for you, we created a Certified Nursing Assistant Job Description Template with all the necessary information, from duties and responsibilities to requirements.
 You can also add your other requests to the template and customize it to meet your company’s needs.
 We also recommend using our VIVAHR software to post this template to various hiring websites to attract just the suitable candidates for your company.

 A Certified Nursing Assistant, or CNA, is a person who assists nurses and other medical staff in providing patient care.
-CNAs provide essential nursing services, including helping patients with their personal hygiene needs, helping the nurse during examinations or treatments for minor injuries such as bedsores or dressing wounds.
+CNAs provide essential nursing services, including helping patients with their personal hygiene needs, helping the nurse during examinations or treatments for minor injuries such as bedsores, or dressing wounds.
 Other typical duties of CNAs are administering medications, changing dressings, and assisting with feeding.

 Why it’s important

 CNAs are there to deliver care to their patients, as well as being responsible for many other duties.
 They need to have some basic clinical skills like taking blood pressure or phlebotomy.

 Sometimes patients and families are scared or nervous.
 This is why it’s important to know how to calm them in all situations and be patient with them.
 Perform well under stress is also important when assisting other healthcare professionals in difficult situations.

 A CNA should have excellent communication.
 This job requires working with many patients, their families, and doctors and nurses; thus, to effectively understand certain patient's conditions and needs, a CNA should be good at communicating and passing on important information.

 Decision Making Skills

 CNAs should have a good instinct when it comes to decision-making.
 They must be quick on their feet when it comes to emergencies.